 The review process takes approximately 12 weeks.
-An Applicant's review process does not start unless and until an Application Package has been received by ABPM that is postmarked on or before the published deadline.
+An Applicant's review process does not start unless and until a complete Application Package has been received by ABPM that is postmarked on or before the published deadline.

-The ABPM Credential Committee will review only those Application Packages that are postmarked on or before the published deadline.
+The ABPM Credential Committee will review only those Application Packages that are complete and postmarked on or before the published deadline.